Fast convergence rates for dose-response estimation: Higher-order estimators

 \subsection{Preliminaries}

-Inspired by the seminal work of \cite{robins2008higher, robins2009quadratic, robins2017higher}, in this section we investigate the use of higher-order influence functions (HOIFs) to estimate continuous treatment effects.
-To the best of our knowledge, this is the first time HOIFs are used in this context.
+Inspired by the seminal work of \cite{robins2008higher, robins2009quadratic, robins2017higher}, in this section we investigate the use of higher-order influence functions (HOIFs) for estimating continuous treatment effects.
+To the best of our knowledge, this is the first application of HOIFs in this context.
+We show that, under suitable smoothness conditions, higher-order estimators can improve the convergence rates of the estimators from Section \ref{sec:dr_est}.

 For an introduction to higher-order influence functions, we refer to the main papers \citep{robins2009quadratic, robins2017higher} and give a brief overview here.
-Informally, an $m^{\text{th}}$-order estimator of a functional $\chi(p)$ (where $p$ is the density of the observations) takes the form
+Informally, an $m^{\text{th}}$-order estimator of a functional $\chi(p)$ (where $p$ is the density of the observations) takes the form, for some unknown function $\varphi_j$ estimated by $\widehat\varphi_j$ and whose specification depends on $\chi(p)$:

 where $\Un$ is the $U$-statistic measure so that

 Letting $\Pb^j\{f(Z_1, \ldots, Z_j)\}= \int f(z_1, \ldots, z_j)d\Pb(z_1) \ldots d\Pb(z_j)$ denote the corresponding population measure, this implies an expansion: